20 Good movies to Learn Korean

 The cinema is the best way to dive deep into it.
 You will acknowledge diverse cultural and traditional aspects — a powerful way to immerse yourself.

-Second comes the repetition of the dialogue or the scenes you like the most.
+Second, repeat the dialogue or scenes you like most.

 Following the shadowing technique, speaking precisely as the actors talk helps with memorization.

-After practicing the method many times, it will fix the dialogues in your mind.
+After practicing the method many times, it will fix the dialogue in your mind.

 So what is output, you may ask?